hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 on along the way of freedom.
-Let people argue as loud as they please, I have got this conviction that unless all these bonds are given up, unless the monastic life is embraced, none is going to be saved, no attainment of Brahmajnâna is possible.
+Let people argue as loud as they please, I have got this conviction that unless all these bonds are given up, unless the monastic life is embraced, none is going to be saved, no attainment of Brahmajnāna is possible.

 Disciple: Do you mean, sir, that merely taking up Sannyasa will lead one to the goal?

 Swamiji: Whether the goal is attained or not is not the point before us now.
-But until you get out of this wheel of Samsâra, until the slavery of desire is shaken off, you can't attain either Bhakti or Mukti.
+But until you get out of this wheel of Samsāra, until the slavery of desire is shaken off, you can't attain either Bhakti or Mukti.
 To the knower of Brahman, supernatural powers or prosperity are mere trivialities.